jakebrehm/drawing-epicycler/readme.md

 # How to get it

+To experience a live demo of this application, [click here](https://jakebrehm.com/epicycler/).

-To get a copy of this script, use the following command:
+Alternatively, to get a copy of this script, use the following command:
 ```
 git clone https://github.com/jakebrehm/drawing-epicycler.git
 ```